mHealthTechnologies/mHealthDroid/README.md

 ## Examples.
 How to use mHealthDroid

 The aim of this section is to show basic examples of how to use each manager.
-More detailed information will be coming soon.

 ### Communication Manager